adm1nKirill/Animals_2/googletest-master/googlemock/docs/for_dummies.md

 }
 ```

-By the way, the other situation where an expectation may *not* be sticky is when
+By the way, the OTHER situation where an expectation may *not* be sticky is when
 it's in a sequence - as soon as another expectation that comes after it in the
 sequence has been used, it automatically retires (and will never be used to
 match any call).